 There seems like an endless mountain of scales to learn when exploring jazz on the fretboard, and they all come with strange names and sound even stranger.

-If you’ve ever wanted to explore jazz guitar soloing, but were overwhelmed by the amount of scales to learn, or even where to start, then this lesson is for you!
+If you’ve ever wanted to explore jazz guitar soloing, but were overwhelmed by the number of scales to learn, or even where to start, then this lesson is for you!

-There are more scales to learn if you go further with your jazz guitar studies, but these 10 scales are more than enough to get a jazz sound in your solos.
+There are more essential jazz guitar scales to learn if you go further with your jazz guitar studies, but these 10 scales are more than enough to get a jazz sound in your solos.

 To help you learn these jazz guitar scales from a theory perspective, each scale will have a three-point breakdown of its construction and application.

 This breakdown works like this: